Relationships are powerful, they are central to the learning process, and they create the optimal conditions for learning (Education Scotland)

-Relational educations is an emphasis on adding values to education, by fostering learning, enhancing student’s participation and enriching the relational process itself.
+Relational education adds values to education, by fostering learning, enhancing student participation and enriching the relational process itself.
 There are three main components to the relational model, Developing Relationships, Responding and Calming and Repairing and Restoring.
-Due to situations out of their control, many young people with care experience face challenges that can become barriers for them to succeed.
-With the right support and provisions we can keep young people engaged with learning and participating in their community.
-Everyone needs to feel safe, cared for and have a sense of belonging for us to be able to participate fully.
+Due to situations outwith their control, many young people with care experience face challenges that can become barriers to success.
+With the right support we can keep young people engaged with learning and participating in their community.
+Everyone needs to feel safe, cared for and have a sense of belonging to be able to participate fully.
 Unfortunately, for some young people their behaviour within school institutions can be difficult and they can be labelled “bad” and punished rather than supported to understand their own moods and actions.
 Punitive approaches and exclusion may re-traumatise young people with care experience and further embed the behaviours causing concern.
-Attempting to understand individual behaviours through a Relational, regulatory and restorative approaches are more effective in supporting the development of internal control and regulation.
+Attempting to understand individual behaviours through relational, regulatory and restorative approaches are more effective in supporting the development of internal control and regulation.
 Not all behaviours are a matter of choice and therefore external control will not be effective in changing behaviour.

 A quick overview of the relational model –